vatesfr/xen-orchestra/contributing.md

 to create a [GitHub pull request](https://help.github.com/articles/using-pull-requests/).

 > Your pull request should always been against the `next-release`
-> branch and not against `master` which is the stable branch!
+> branch and not against `stable` which is the stable branch!

 1. Create a branch for your work